Home Toxics (Paint, Oil, Pesticides & More)

 The Home Toxics Center accepts many different materials, including paints, flammable items (like oils and automotive fluids), batteries, fluorescent bulbs, and more for reuse, recycling, and safe disposal.
 If you can’t find your item on our accepted items list, contact us to help you find your best option for disposal.

-We are open by appointment or for select small loads on a walk-in basis Monday through Friday, 9:30 a.m. to 4:15 p.m.
-See "Do I need an appointment?" to determine if you need an appointment to use our weekday services.
+On weekdays, the Home Toxics Center is accessed by appointment or for select small loads without an appointment.
+The Home Toxics Center's Weekday Hours are Monday through Friday, 9:30 a.m. to 4:15 p.m.
+View the "Do I need an appointment?" section to determine if you need an appointment to use our weekday services.

 Saturday Collection Events (no appointment necessary) are held the first three Saturdays of the month, April through November, 9 a.m. to 12 p.m., except for holiday weekends.